Lunging Explained: Lunging Horses Correctly

 • You, as the lunge leader, have the important task of keeping a close eye on your horse throughout the training in order to detect any signs of discomfort or irregularities in time to react appropriately.

-• The lunge is picked up in tangled loops.
+❌ The lunge line is held in tangled loops.

-• The lunge is wrapped tightly around the hand.
+❌ The lunge line is wrapped tightly around the hand.

-• The lunge leader immediately lets his horse gallop off.
+❌ The lunger lets his horse gallop off immediately.

 Giving aids during lunge work

-• The position: It is of utmost importance to consciously choose your position and be aware of the effects of your current position.
-Your position can be either driving or restraining to the horse.
+It is of the utmost importance to choose your position consciously and to be aware of the effects of your current position.
+Your position can either have a driving or restraining effect on the horse.

 In the basic position, you are slightly behind your horse's shoulder.
 This position has a driving effect when you move towards the hindquarters.
 It has a restraining effect when you move towards the head.

-Ideally, you should turn in small steps on as small a circle as possible with your horse, staying in the center of the circle if possible.
-On your left hand, rotate around your left foot, while on your right hand, rotate around your right foot.
+Ideally, you should turn with your horse in small steps in a circle that is as small as possible, preferably in the center of the circle.
+On the left hand you rotate around your left foot, while on the right hand you rotate around your right foot.

-Constantly walking along with your horse or going backwards while lunging is undesirable.
-The focus should be on fluid forward movement and clear communication between you and your horse.
+Constantly walking with your horse or walking backwards while lunging is undesirable.
+The focus should be on a flowing forward movement and clear communication between you and your horse.

-While lunging, your horse will be on the circle line and framed.
+During lunging, your horse is framed on the circle line.

-On the right hand the lunge runs from the horse's head to your right hand, the whip you carry in your left hand.
+On the right hand, the lunge line runs from the horse's head to your right hand, while you carry the whip in your left hand.

-• Voice aids: Your voice is an important aid in communicating with your horse.
-It can be used in many ways and has a significant impact on your horse's behavior.
-This is not only through the choice of words, but also through tone of voice and emphasis.
+Your voice is an important aid in communicating with your horse.
+It can be used in a variety of ways and has a significant influence on your horse's behavior.
+This happens not only through the choice of words, but also through the tone of voice and emphasis.

 Words can be used like commands, especially during transitions and parades.

 In addition, your voice has an independent effect that goes beyond the words you use.
-It can be prompting, reassuring, praising, or calling attention.
+It can be prompting and reassuring, praising or drawing attention.

 However, it is important to keep the volume of your voice within reasonable limits.
 Excessive talking can distract and deaden your horse.
-Therefore, communication with your horse should be thoughtful and purposeful.
+Communication with your horse should therefore be well thought out and targeted.

-• Handling the lungeing whip: There are a few important things to remember about the lungeing whip:
+There are a few important things to bear in mind with the lunging whip:

-The lungeing whip is an important part of your equipment, because without it, lunging is like riding without driving aids - quite limited in communication.
+The lunging whip is an important part of your equipment, because without it, lunging is like riding without driving aids - quite limited in terms of communication.

-Never forget, the whip is not a tool to punish your horse.
+Never forget that the whip is not a tool to punish your horse.
 It is used to send clear signals that your horse can easily understand.

-Using the whip requires practice to use it with purpose and subtlety.
+Using the whip requires practice in order to use it in a targeted and subtle way.

-The whip is the visual support, so to speak, for the driving aids and can target specific points on the horse, such as the hocks, ischial tuberosities, shoulder or ribs.
+The whip is, so to speak, the visual support for the driving aids and can address specific points on the horse, such as the hocks, ischial tuberosities, shoulder or ribs.

-Timing is critical here.
-Using the whip at the right moment, with the right dosage and in the right place is what makes it useful.
+Timing is crucial here.
+Using the whip at the right moment, with the right dosage and in the right place is the key to using it effectively.

-• Avoid constantly driving your horse with the whip.
+❌ Avoid constantly urging your horse on with the whip.

-• Cracking whips.
-Nobody likes that, including your horse.
+Cracking whips.
+Nobody likes that, not even your horse.

-• Handling the lunge: You have two options for picking up the lunge: in loops of the same size or in loops that get about 10 cm smaller each time.
+You have two options for picking up the lunge line: in loops of the same size or in loops that are each about 10 cm smaller.
 Hold the safety loop loosely in your hand.

 Place the loops evenly in the lunge hand with the hand in which you are holding the whip.
 They should lie neatly on top of each other and be easy to let out of the hand.